killown/flux/README.md

 # 🌊 Flux

 **Flux** is a minimalist, high-performance file manager for Linux.
 It’s built for those who love the clean look of GNOME but want a tool that stays out of their way.
-No cluttered toolbars, no hidden mazes of settings—just you and your files.

 ## Why Flux?